-Measuring device serial number:
+- Measuring device serial number:

 - Is located on the nameplate of the device.

+- Can be read out via the Serial number parameter in the Device information submenu → 🖺 88

 14.3 Endress+Hauser services

 Contact your Endress+Hauser Sales Center for information on services and spare parts.